Curriculum

 Bayesian-NN for individual soundscape assessment predictions and a perceptual index design, development, evaluation

-A Bayesian modelling approach has been implemented to represent and analyse the uncertainty highlighted in the psychometric revisitation of the current standard soundscape ISO.
+Implements a Bayesian modelling approach to capture the uncertainty surfaced by the psychometric revisitation of the current ISO soundscape standard, extending it into an individual-level predictive index.

 Psychometric revisitation of ISO protocol for soundscape measuring and data collection protocol design